-fund our operations and continue to conduct adequate and well-controlled clinical trials to provide clinical data to support regulatory approval of marketing applications;

-- continue our development activities; - qualify and outsource the commercial-scale manufacturing of our products under cGMP; and - commercialize Acetavance, Omigard or any other product candidates that we may in-license or acquire, if any of these product candidates receive regulatory approval.
+- fund our operations and continue to conduct adequate and well-controlled clinical trials to provide clinical data to support regulatory approval of marketing applications; - continue our development activities; - qualify and outsource the commercial-scale manufacturing of our products under cGMP; and - commercialize Acetavance, Omigard or any other product candidates that we may in-license or acquire, if any of these product candidates receive regulatory approval.

-We believe that our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to meet our projected operating requirements, at a minimum, for the next 12 months.
+We believe that our existing cash and cash equivalents, including the net proceeds from our initial public offering completed in the fourth quarter of 2006, will be sufficient to meet our projected operating requirements, at a minimum, through June 30, 2008.
 We have based this estimate on assumptions that may prove to be wrong and we could spend our available financial resources faster than we currently expect.
 Our future funding requirements will depend on many factors, including, but not limited to: